TeamRizu/outfox-wiki/content/dev/mods/Mods-5-Rotation-Mods.md

 Some noteskins may affect how the effect looks due to how rotation and zoom interact in the notefield.

-SM5.3 and Open/NotITG act the same way, while earlier versions of SM5 may act differently.
+OutFox and Open/NotITG act the same way, while earlier versions of SM5 may act differently.

 ## Dizzy
 Desc: Notes spin as they reach the receptor, with more rotationz added the farther away from the receptor a note is.